-Each local group is run by a team of 3: the group leader and two helpers.
+Each local SoBS group is run by a team of 3: the group leader and two group volunteers.
 Between them, they facilitate the session, get the conversation started, make sure everyone has the opportunity to talk if they want to, and generally look out for people.
 The team also work together to manage the administration, fundraising and communication for the group.

 Great group volunteers do more listening than talking, are comfortable listening to the experiences of others and pay attention to their own well-being and boundaries.

-The person who is the group leader must have been bereaved by suicide themselves, more than 3 years previously.
+All volunteers are to be bereaved by suicide for more than 2 years.
 This shared experience with the people who come to our groups is a really important part of what makes them so effective.
 People feel that they will be understood.

 Apply to lead or support a group

-To apply to lead or support a group, download our Group Leader or Volunteer Application Form.
+To apply to lead or support a group, download our Application form GROUP LEADER OR VOLUNTEER 03-201